 In the training events we distribute practical information to support acting as an international tutor.
 Some student associations also arrange their own training for international tutors.

 The next training events for international tutoring organisers and tutors selected for 2019-20 will be held in the spring and summer of 2019.
-The schedule will be published in autumn 2018.
+The schedule will be published in winter 2019.
 All trainings are held in English.

 Presentations from the training of international tutors (August 2018):

 Presentations from the training of international tutors (April 2018):

 Presentations from the training of international tutoring organisers (February 2018):

 International tutors write a report on their activities and respond to a feedback survey, based on which they will receive two ECTS credits and a compensation for expenses.
 The reporting period for the 2018 autumn semester has ended.
 Instructions on how to receive the compensation will be emailed to you after the reporting period.
 The compensation will be paid to the Finnish bank account on 14 December 2018.
 The reporting period for the 2019 spring semester will be in May-June 2019 (preliminary information).